builde7b0b/Tic-Tac-Toe/challenges.md

 - [] Todo #4: User Story
 If there's a draw, no message is displayed.
 Display a message and reset the board.
+behavior: When all cells are filled, nothing happens.
+Expected behavior: output message and reset display button to reset game.

+Extended: This displays when it's a draw: It's a tie! wins!